 EDU 576 ADVANCED INSTRUCTIONAL TECHNOLOGY.
 (3).
 Students develop a constructivist lesson plan and produce a newsletter, website and poster and PowerPoint based on this plan.
+Prerequisites: EDU 575

-Prerequisites: EDU 575 the responses of professionals to allegations of child maltreatment.
+EDU 578 CHILD ADVOCACY II: PROFESSIONAL AND SYSTEM RESPONSES TO CHILD MALTREATMENT.
+(3).
+This course is focused on the responses of professionals to allegations of child maltreatment.
 The purpose of this course is to expand the student's knowledge and skill in identifying, investigating and prosecuting child maltreatment.
 Students majoring in criminal justice, education, social work, sociology, psychology, nursing and other areas where knowledge of child maltreatment investigation and advocacy are necessary will receive competency based skills training such as an awareness of forensic interviewing, documentations, etc. Students taking this course for graduate credit will be expected to complete an additional assignment.